-It might come as quite a surprise to travellers and tourists alike to learn that Dubai is actually a city that backpackers DO visit and in many areas of the city, it's surprisingly affordable!
-Its central geographic location has always made it a popular stop-off point for holiday makers trying to reach Australia or the UK but these days, that practice has reached backpackers too.
+It might come as quite a surprise to travellers and tourists alike to learn that Dubai is actually a city that backpackers DO visit and in some areas, it can be surprisingly affordable!
+Its central geographic location has always made it a popular stop-off point for holiday makers trying to reach Australia or the UK but that practice has reached backpackers too.
 This makes Dubai a popular, convenient final destination for many travellers heading home from their travels and I too fall into this category.

 Despite Abu Dhabi being closer to the equator by some good 100+ kilometres, I’ve actually found the heat in Dubai more difficult to bare.
 This has made it even more challenging getting out about but be assured folks, I’ve soldiered on and taken the brunt of the sun’s harsh rays for you, the great viewing public…

 Due to the UAE’s relative proximity to the equator, there’s some wonderfully strange phenomena to observe here.
 You see, the sun is so “high up in the sky” for a lot of the day that you hardly cast your own shadow.
 Imagine then for the moment actually being on the equator line whereby you and your shadow are just one.
 Weird, huh.
 I tell you if I ever make it back on the road, reaching an equator city would be pretty cool and a bucket-list check point – if I had one.